 As Honda bikes have been around for decades, some exceptional models are out there.
 Here are the top 5 Honda bikes ever made:

 1. HONDA CRF1000L AFRICA TWIN

 This bike is considered one of the best powersport vehicles in existence.
 The Honda CRF1000L Africa Twin features a 998-cc liquid-cooled, four-stroke parallel-twin engine, which packs a serious punch.

 Made from 1987 to 1990, the Honda CBR600F Hurricane is a bike that does it all.
 It has excellent mileage, top-notch reliability, and is easy to turn.

-This is a unique Honda bike that riders love.
-It features large comfortable seats, a stylish design, and top-of-the-line power.
+This is a unique Honda touring bike that riders love.
+This large motorcycle features large comfortable seats, a stylish design, and top-of-the-line power.
 The Honda Gold Wing is built with a strong 1800cc six-cylinder engine!

 This Honda is well known for being a top racing bike.
-However, while it isn't the model with the highest performance, it does carry one of the highest price tags.
+However, while it isn't the model with the highest performance, it does very well at higher speeds and carries one of the highest price tags.
 That said, it's a very rare bike.

 Upgrading Your Motorcycle Sound System

 No matter what motorcycle you choose, adding a high-quality sound system can give you the bike of your dreams.
 If you're looking to beef up your ride with new speakers, a radio, or a powerful subwoofer, Garage Bagger Stereo has the products you need.
 We have several years of experience in the industry.
 Contact us today for more information.